 When it comes time to anchor rigid pipe on the wall or ceiling, flexible metal mounting straps work perfectly.
 It’s pre-punched to accept screws, and is strong yet cuts easily with aviation snips.
 Since all my pipe runs are short (the longest is about 10’, and there’s only one of those), I used four-inch ducts to connect each of my biggest machines to the dust collector.
 If you have longer runs, consider using a 6” main line, with 4” diameter pipes feeding into it.
 In most cases you’ll also have need for a little 2 1/2” dia. dust hose as part of the system.
 In my shop there are two things that connect in this way.

 My tablesaw guard includes a dust collection shroud with a 2 1/2” port that rides over the blade to catch errant dust.
 I also need the same kind of 2 1/2” flex hose to collect dust and shavings from my router table, though never from both the tablesaw and router at the same time.
 In this case a single Y fitting is the best way I’ve found to make this connection.
-Spliced into one of the 4” lines, with a 2 1/2”-to-4” adaptor on the remaining open end of the Y, one 2 1/2” flex hose spends most of the time connected to the tablesaw shroud.
+Spliced into one of the 4” lines near the collector, with a 2 1/2”-to-4” adaptor on the remaining open end of the Y, one 2 1/2” flex hose spends most of the time connected to the tablesaw shroud.
 When it’s time to use the router table, just pull off the hose and connect it to the router table fence while you’re making trim and molding.
 Since the speed of air flow delivered by a dust collector is lower than a shop vac, I need to close all other blast gates to direct enough suction to run the router table cleanly.

 Snap lock pipe has a central seam that allows pipe to be cut to length easily with ordinary snips, but since spiral pipes come assembled and circular from the factory, cutting is trickier.
 For this job, I used a power hacksaw.
 Made by several tool companies, and available for rent, these power tools make it fast and easy to cut spiral pipe.
 For those times when you need to establish (or re-establish) a crimped end on a pipe that’s being joined to a fitting or another pipe, get your hands on a crimping tool.
 It’s a set of specialized pliers that creates a wavy, crimped pattern on the last inch of pipe.
 This makes the pipe slightly smaller, allowing it to slide into neighbouring ducts to complete joints.
 You can do the same job with a pair of needlenose pliers, as you can see above, though the results won’t be quite as nice.